speculatrix/web_get_iplayer/README.md

 a python wrapper to provide a web interface to get_iplayer

-## Installation - part 0 - pre-requities
+## Installation - part 0 - pre-requisites

 * install python
 * install an http server that supports cgi-bin
+* download and build rtmpdump from https://rtmpdump.mplayerhq.hu/ and put the binary into the cgi-bin directory

 ## Installation - part 1 - the web interface